Groq · Groq Privacy Policy · View original document ↗

 • Delete Your Data

-Contact privacy@groq.com to request information about which third-party identity verification service holds your data and to exercise deletion rights.
-Note that Groq may direct you to the third-party service's own privacy contact for document and selfie deletion.
+Email privacy@groq.com to request information about which third-party identity verification service holds your data and how to exercise deletion rights against that vendor.
+Groq states it does not store government IDs or selfies itself, so the deletion request may need to be directed to the third-party processor.

 We may use third-party identity verification services to verify your identity, secure our Services, and protect against fraud or abuse.
 When you engage in this process, you provide information, such as a photo ID or selfie, directly to that service.
 We receive confirmation of verification results but do not store your government identification documents or selfies ourselves.
 These services act as our processors and process your information in accordance with their own privacy notices.